 None.
-This is a straightforward and gentle concept book focused entirely on color theory for the very young.
+This is a purely secular, gentle concept book focused on color recognition and sensory play.

 Your experience helps other parents find the right book.